 Members of the Commission shall exercise the utmost good faith in conducting the business of the Commission.
 Members shall not knowingly engage in any activity that creates a conflict between their personal financial interest, the financial interest of any family member, or the interests of any business organization or group with which the member is associated, and their duties as a Commissioner.
 Members shall make every effort to avoid the appearance of a conflict of interest.
 Commission members shall inform the Chairman of any situation that may raise a conflict of interest or the appearance of a conflict of interest, and where conflict may exist, recuse themselves from voting on such matters.

 Gifts and Entertainment

-Members of the Commission and their immediate family shall not accept any thing of value, including, but not limited to gifts, meals, travel, or entertainment from any contractor or potential contractor to the NCEL or any other potential interested parties seeking to do business with the NCEL.
+Members of the Commission and their immediate family shall not accept any thing of value, including, but not limited to gifts, meals, travel, or entertainment from any contractor or potential contractor to the NC Lottery any other potential interested parties seeking to do business with the NC Lottery.